artifact:

 [2] A common design theme among English colonies in Boston is the use of proportion and geometric layout.
 Because of the abundance of wood, it was use extensively in construction and furniture design.
 There is monumental scale, but everything is not as grandiose.
 When the English colonized America, there was a land grab and people were eager to take advantage of the fertile soil to grow cash crops.
 Most colonists developed mostly rural homes and plantations with few urban centers.
 Furnishings, ornament and interiors all follow a medieval English style.
 There is a use of boundary setting in the design.
 Designs are very simple and symmetric.

-a, the design aspects took a totally different direction.
+In the Spanish colonies of modern day Florida, the design aspects took a totally different direction.
 It is obvious in St. Augustine of the French Renaissance in the architecture.
 The design can be seen in the simple exteriors and use of straight lines.

 The French influence is still evident in New Orleans with the use of straight lines and wood in furniture.
 It is obvious in architecture because of the steeply pitched roofs.
 The verticality of buildings and furniture shows medieval influence.
 There is also the use of cubes in the furniture and floor plans of structures.
 And the use of diamond motifs is also a French characteristic.